-Notwithstanding this uncertainty, the directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence and meet their obligations as they fall due for the foreseeable future.
-In making this assessment, the directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of the financial statements, per the FRC guidelines.
+After making appropriate enquiries, and with consideration of the guidance published by the Financial Reporting Council (FRC), the directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence and meet their obligations as they fall due for the foreseeable future.
+In making this assessment, the directors have considered the foreseeable future to be a period of at least 12 months from the date of approval of these financial statements, per the FRC guidelines.
 Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Consolidated Financial Statements.